| On opening day, Saturday, Oct. 27, 1928,

 chandeliers also East Indian in design, with hundreds of colored

 lights, are suspended from the ceiling with heavy gold chains.
+The equipment that has been installed in

 the playhouse is the latest and most complete that modern